Black Cab (band): 2017–2019: 明 (Akira)

-2019-present: Rotsler's Rules
+2019–present: Rotsler's Rules

-Black Cab released their sixth full length album Rotsler's Rules on vinyl and digital in May 2022 through Remote Control Records.
-The album was recorded with Graeme Pogson (GL, Bamboos), mixed by Woody Annison and mastered by Andrei Eremin with the album's title a tribute to William "Bill" Rotsler who developed "Rotsler's Rules for Costuming" for cosplay events.
-The album's second single 'Rotsler's Rules' made Berlin based Radio Eins' top 100 tracks of 2021.
+Black Cab released their sixth album, Rotsler's Rules, on vinyl and digital in May 2022 through Remote Control Records.
+The album was recorded with Graeme Pogson (GL, Bamboos), mixed by Woody Annison and mastered by Andrei Eremin, with the album's title a tribute to William "Bill" Rotsler, who developed "Rotsler's Rules for Costuming" for cosplay events.
+The album's second single, "Rotsler's Rules", made Berlin-based Radio Eins' top 100 tracks of 2021.

+Former drummer Richard Andrew died on October 30, 2024, after being diagnosed with lung cancer, aged 58.